Connect With Us

 Falling is one the leading causes of injury and disability among older adults.
 This is due to the declining vision, reduced sensitivity in the nerves of the feet, reduced sense of depth, and decreased dark adaptation associated with aging.
 Other risk factors for falling include having a chronic medical condition, such as arthritis, diabetes, or Parkinson’s disease; having muscle weakness in the lower limbs or a foot disorder; or having balancing difficulties and dizziness.
 Lifestyle factors, including taking certain medications and not exercising, can contribute to falling as well.
 Environmental factors, such as wearing ill-fitting shoes, having tripping and falling hazards in the home, and not using walking aids properly, can also raise the risk of falling.
 If you would like to learn more about preventing falls, please consult with a podiatrist.

 Preventing falls among the elderly is very important.
-If you are older and have fallen or fear that you are prone to falling, consult with one of our podiatrists from Advanced Podiatry Associates.
-Our doctors will assess your condition and provide you with quality advice and care.
+If you are older and have fallen or fear that you are prone to falling, consult with David A. Edmonds, DPM from Advanced Podiatry Associates.
+Our doctor will assess your condition and provide you with quality advice and care.

 Every 11 seconds, an elderly American is being treated in an emergency room for a fall related injury.
 Falls are the leading cause of head and hip injuries for those 65 and older.
 Due to decreases in strength, balance, senses, and lack of awareness, elderly persons are very susceptible to falling.
 Thankfully, there are a number of things older persons can do to prevent falls.